-- feeding a global savings glut, as emerging market economies (EMEs) defensively accumulate reserves of safe U.S. dollar assets against the backdrop of an inadequate and fragmented global financial safety net; - reducing the scale of sustainable cross border flows, and as a result lowering the rate of global potential growth; and - fattening of the left-hand tail and increasing the downside skew of likely economic outcomes.
+- feeding a global savings glut, as EMEs defensively accumulate reserves of safe US dollar assets against the backdrop of an inadequate and fragmented global financial safety net; - reducing the scale of sustainable cross border flows, and as a result lowering the rate of global potential growth; and - fattening of the left-hand tail and increasing the downside skew of likely economic outcomes.

-In an increasingly integrated world, global r^ exerts a greater influence on domestic $r^{,2}$ As the global equilibrium rate falls, it becomes more difficult for domestic monetary policy makers everywhere to provide the stimulus necessary to achieve their objectives.
+In an increasingly integrated world, global r exerts a greater influence on domestic r.2 As the global equilibrium rate falls, it becomes more difficult for domestic monetary policy makers everywhere to provide the stimulus necessary to achieve their objectives.